-At Elvetham Heath, our aim is to create articulate, confident speakers who are able to express themselves and discuss their opinions clearly, as well as listening effectively to others.
+At Elvetham Heath, we follow the National Curriculum aims to create articulate, confident speakers who are able to express themselves and discuss their opinions clearly, as well as listening effectively to others.

+At Elvetham Heath, we have a really well stocked library, managed by an experienced librarian.
 Children of all ages are encouraged to select individual reading books from class and the school library to enjoy during the school day and at home.
 Children who are confident readers can also select appropriate texts from home.
-Class teachers and TAs will sometimes support children with reading on a one-to-one basis when required.

 Reading opportunities are provided across the whole of our curriculum.
 Children are actively encouraged to develop a love for the written word and we organise a range of events and activities to promote reading.
 Children have at least a weekly opportunity to visit the school library and regular story time takes place in all classes.
-We support World Book Day and visiting authors - last year we invited Guy Bass and M.P.
-Robertson to visit the school and work with the children.
-A few years ago, we were even fortunate enough to have Michael Rosen visit us!
+We support World Book Day and visiting authors.
+In the past, Simon Philip, Guy Bass, M.P.
+Robertson and Michael Rosen have visited us!

-As a school, we run a Book Worm Badge scheme to create a reading culture within our children – it is designed to encourage children to read at home, encourage parents to be aware of the reading their child does and to promote a love of reading.
+As a school, we run a Bookworm Badge scheme to create a reading culture within our children – it is designed to encourage children to read at home, encourage parents to be aware of the reading their child does and to promote a love of reading.
 Children are awarded a bronze badge when they achieve 50 reads, a silver badge after 100 reads and a gold badge for 150 reads.
-Those who read more than 150 times are continually monitored and celebrated at the end of the school year in our final assembly in the church – the child with the highest number of reads will receive a special certificate to celebrate their hard work with reading.
+Further reading successes are recognised with certificates and bookmark.

 At Elvetham Heath, our aim is to support children to communicate through the written word, enjoying writing for a range of purposes and audiences.